ctwise/doglog/README.md

 Doglog creates some computed fields during log line processing.
 The computed fields are:

-loglevel - The severity level of the log line, whether the incoming log has 'level', 'status' or 'loglevel', the 'loglevel' field will be created and populated with a consistent severity.
+loglevel - The severity level of the log line, whether the incoming log has 'level', 'status', 'log_status' or 'loglevel', the 'loglevel' field will be created and populated with a consistent severity.
 _level_color - If the computed loglevel field is generated, then an ASCII color code for the severity level will be present in this field.
 _reset - Same as _level_color, but this resets the terminal color to Normal.
 _message_text - The log line message text.
 Multiple fields are examined to generate this field.